 The Equity and Inclusive Communities Advisory Group is a body of students, staff, faculty and external community members dedicated to the strategic integration of equity, diversity and inclusion (EDI) planning into the work of the university.
 To contact the Advisory Group please email EICAdvisoryGroup@carleton.ca.
+You may also view the link to the concise companion and the mobile versions of the Carleton University EDI Action Plan.

 The Carleton University EDI Action Plan has been Approved!